-This page describes the supported and tested configurations for external CAs in this version of Puppet.
-If you have an external CA use case that isn’t covered here, please contact Puppet so we can learn more about it.
+This information describes the supported and tested configurations for external CAs in this version of Puppet.
+If you have an external CA use case that isn’t listed here, contact Puppet so we can learn more about it.

 Supported external CA configurations

-This version of Puppet supports some external CA configurations, but not every possible arrangement.
-We fully support the following setups:
+This version of Puppet supports some external CA configurations, however not every possible configuration is supported.

-- Issues that arise in any other external CA setup are considered feature requests, and we’ll consider whether to expand our support.
+If issues arise in any other external CA setup that are considered feature requests, we’ll consider whether to expand our support.

 General notes and requirements